nianod/Supabase-Chat-APP/README.md

 ### 🧠 How It Works
--User signs in with Google using Supabase Auth
+- User signs in with Google using Supabase Auth

 - Upon login, the app stores their avatar and name